maddenp/iotaa/README.md

 ### `@external`

-An element representing an `asset` (some observable external state -- typically a file, but maybe something more abstract like a time of day) that `iotaa` cannot make ready, but depends on and must wait for.
+An element representing `asset`s (observable external state -- typically files, but maybe more abstract entities like times) that `iotaa` cannot make ready, but depends on and must wait for.
 Such a function `yield`s, in order:

 1. Its name, for logging
 2. A `list` or `dict` of `asset`(s) (see below) that must become ready by external means, deus-ex-machina style